e4552051-arkar-myo/delivery_route_optimisation/README.md

 ## Summary

-This project provides a full experimental comparison between classical search algorithms and reinforcement learning for grid‑based delivery routing.
-It demonstrates trade‑offs between optimality, speed, and computational cost, and includes a complete experiment suite for reproducible evaluation.
+This project provides a detailed comparison between classical search algorithms and reinforcement learning methods applied to delivery‑route optimisation.
+The implementation highlights the trade‑offs between optimality, computational cost and search efficiency.
+The addition of Gymnasium support, heatmaps and comprehensive experimental tools enables a research‑grade evaluation suitable for MSc‑level coursework.